PastelStoic/create-t3-edgedb-app/README.md

-# Create T3 App
+# Create T3-EdgeDB App

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
-Badly modified by me to replace Prisma with EdgeDB.
+Badly modified by me.

+## How is this different from the normal T3 app?

+It's worse!
+Haha but really, it's exactly the same as the normal T3 app (and uses most of the same readme) but Prisma is replaced by EdgeDB.

+To start developing, you'll want to install the edgedb CLI (if you haven't already) then run two commands in the project directory: `edgedb project init` and `edgedb migrate`, in that order.

+To get a nice visual representation of your data (and spare you the pain of writing your own CRUD in early development) you can use `edgedb ui` to get a visual data explorer.

+I'll add stuff about how to configure a remote database later.

 ## Why are there `.js` files in here?